 Meet Our Pastors

-Dr. G. Oliver Wagner, IV
+Dr. G. Oliver Wagner, V

-Ollie and his wife, Heather, have three children: Jacob, Neal and Zoey.
+Ollie and his wife, Heather, have three adult children: Jacob, Neal and Zoey.
 Ollie is a graduate of Davidson College (NC), Union Presbyterian Theological Seminary (VA) and Columbia Theological Seminary (GA).
 Before he came to APC, he served as a college chaplain, associate pastor and solo pastor in several states.
 As senior pastor, Ollie does the majority of the preaching, shares in teaching and providing pastoral care, moderates meetings of the Session and leads the APC staff.
-He also enjoys playing church softball and basketball and lending a hand on property work days.
+He also enjoys fishing, playing church softball and lending a hand on property work days.

 Rev. Beverly Markham